 Base salaries compensate executives for the role they perform for the Company.
 Salaries are determined using comparative data as described above and considering individual circumstances that may include the scope of the position and the executive's qualifications, level of experience and performance.
 Salary adjustments require approval by two levels of the organization.
 The HR Committee considers and, if appropriate, approves adjustments to base salaries on an annual basis for officers of the Company and recommends the base salary of the CEO to the board of directors for approval.
 Base salary and salary adjustments for the Executive Chairman are recommended to the board by the Nominating and Governance Committee.
 Salaries of officers of the Company who reside and work in the United States are set based on compensation data from that geographic market as noted above.
 Officers resident outside North America and operating on a worldwide basis are compensated on a parity basis with such officers resident in North America.
-The Nominating and Governance Committee and HR Committee also consider the financial performance of the Company as well as the individual performance of the executive when approving salaries for officers and in their recommendation to the board of directors in regard to salary adjustments for the Executive Chairman and for the CEO, respectively.
+The Nominating and Governance of the executive when approving salaries for officers and in their recommendation to the board of directors in regard to salary adjustments for the Executive Chairman and for the CEO, respectively.
 Salary adjustments are typically implemented effective March 1st.